karimdxy/blog/src/blog/how-to-succeed.md

 ---
 title: How to succeed
-excerpt: I finally found the key to success!
+excerpt: Here resides the key to success :)
 ---

 Source: <https://news.ycombinator.com/item?id=469940>